CocosGames/defcrypt/README.md

 # defcrypt
-string encrypt/decrypt tool for Defold
+string encryptor/decryptor using xor operation for Defold games.

 # usage
 The first arg is the string you want to en/decrypt.